MeditatorE/Cartoon-Converter-Platform/Login system/README.md

 # Flask_Register_Login
-Log in page built by Flask
+Login system built by Flask

+The login system is mapped to the host address by Flask, and a database needs to be set up in the server for authentication.

-The login system has been cancelled and this folder is obsolete
+# This login system has been cancelled and this folder is obsolete